 Most children in Year 1 will participate in a phonics check.
 This assessment will be administered by their class teacher.
 Results are included within the Year 1 end of term report.

 Children in Year 2 and Year 6 are assessed during May.
 The results of these assessments are reported annually to parents.
-The national expectation is that children should aim to achieve Level 2b at the end of Year 2 and Level 4b at the end of Year 6.
-This will change in September 2015 when all children will be assessed on the new curriculum.
+The national expectation is that children should aim to achieve a standardised score of 100 in SATS taken at the end of Year 2 and Year 6.

 Marking and assessment

 We aim to provide feedback to children through marking so that they have specific advice about improvements to their work.
 Children are given time to read and review their work following marking.
 Children are encouraged when they have finished their work to show their level of understanding and to add a comment if possible

 Click here to read our detailed assessment policy